MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     >**Note**: This will deploy two virtual machines in the selected region, one in each zone.
 You achieve the 99.99% uptime SLA because you have at least two VMs distributed across at least two zones.
 In the scenario where you might only need one VM, it is a best practice to still deploy the VM to another zone.

-1. On the Basics tab, continue completing the configuration(expand the menu, and select the appropriate option):
+1. On the Basics tab, continue completing the configuration:

     | Setting | Value |
     | --- | --- |